Gamer-Kold/kodnotes.nvim/README.md

 Oh, and its less than a hundred lines of lua code, so maybe maintain a fork yourself if you're gonna use it?
 Wouldn't be too difficult, and it'd be a hell of a lot more reliable than relying on lil old me.

-The plugin creates three commands:
+The plugin creates these commands:
-**:KodnotesNewNote** creates a new note; with the current time as title **:KodnotesFollowLink** follows a [[link]] under the cursor **:KodnotesInsertLink** allows you to search your notes and insert a link to a particular one
+**:KodnotesNewNote** creates a new note; with the current time as title **:KodnotesFollowLink** follows a [[link]] under the cursor **:KodnotesInsertLink** allows you to search your notes and insert a link to a particular one **:KodnotesNewNoteDir** allows you to make a new note under the specificied directory.
+**:KodnotesNewLitNote** allows you to make a new note under references (a utility command for my system)